max-orhai/ppaml-cp7/README.md

 ### Medicare vaccination claims

 Medicare recipients are eligible for subsidized flu vaccinations.
-The National Vaccine Program Office tracks the number of eligible recipients in two demographic categories for each county and flu season: those under age 65, and those 65 and older.
+The National Vaccine Program Office tracks the total number of eligible recipients for each county and flu season, for all ages as those 65 and older.
 The NVPO records the vaccinated percentage of those eligible on a weekly basis.
 These percentages are cumulative and thus non-decreasing over a flu season.